Parental Leave Singapore 2026: How to Stack All Leave Types

 Entitlements:

-• Father: 4 weeks paternity leave (2 weeks at birth, 2 weeks at end of maternity block) + 6 weeks SPL (taken weeks 17–22).
+- Father: 4 weeks paternity leave (2 weeks at birth, 2 weeks at end of maternity block) + 5 weeks SPL (default Phase 2 allocation, taken weeks 17–21).

-Total paid coverage: 26 weeks of block leave + 12 days of CCL.
-The baby has continuous parental coverage from weeks 1–22, plus intermittent CCL days through month 12.
+Total paid coverage with default Phase 2 SPL split: 30 weeks of block leave + 12 days of CCL.
+The baby has continuous parental coverage from weeks 1–21 (or further with reallocation), plus intermittent CCL days through month 12.
 Employer cost: only the first 8 weeks of the mother's salary plus CPF is out-of-pocket (well under cap).
 Everything else is government-reimbursed.

 Case B: 2nd child, mother self-employed